Why do I need a business plan?

 Once complete, the business plan should identify the expectations you have for your new or existing business.
 If you plan to utilize the plan to obtain financing, the completed plan should “tell the story” of your business to a potential lender.
 The plan should serve as a stand-alone document in that all business issues are addressed without requiring additional verbal explanation.
 Review your plan regularly and make appropriate changes when your plans and strategies change.

 Below is an outline of the sections and pertinent information that should be included in a business plan.
-You can also download our business planning workbook.
 Remember to contact your local Small Business Development Center for assistance in developing and completing a business plan.

 Writing a Business Plan: